MBTI Explained: What Your Personality Type Really Means

 The Myers-Briggs Type Indicator (MBTI) is based on psychologist Carl Jung’s theory that we all have distinct ways of perceiving the world and making decisions.

-It categorizes personalities into 16 Myers-Briggs personality types, using four key pairs of traits:
+It categorises personalities into 16 Myers-Briggs personality types, using four key pairs of traits:

 DimensionTraitsWhat It Reflects

-DecisionsThinking (T) vs Feeling (F)How you make choices — logic or emotion
+DecisionsThinking (T) vs Feeling (F)How do you make choices- logic or emotion

 📊 SoulFact: According to Verywell Mind, over 2 million people take the MBTI each year, making it one of the most widely used psychological tools globally.